Ranamom/dogecoin-regnet/README.md

-Simple dash network with pre-generated dash coins
+Simple dogecoin network with pre-generated dogecoin coins
 ==================================================

-Docker container with 2 Dash Core nodes connected to each other made specialy for testing and developing applications for dash network.
+Docker container with 2 dogecoin Core nodes connected to each other made specialy for testing and developing applications for dogecoin network.

 **Real network differences**
 - testnet addresses have different prefixes